 As an adult, I have used alcohol as a social crutch to allow me to function socially.
 And I accept the post-socialising migraine as just a part of life.

-I wear aromatherapy jewelry to allow me to function without retching at other people’s smells, their perfume or aftershave, the scent of banana or onion or coffee on their breath.
+I wear aromatherapy jewellery to allow me to function without retching at other people’s smells, their perfume or aftershave, the scent of banana or onion or coffee on their breath.
 I am that woman who can’t control her gag at your cigarette smoke, who has to fight down vomit at the smell of your body odour, who avoids freshly cut grass.

 I have developed techniques that help me control my anxiety if I am running late – or someone else is.
 But my heart still beats too fast, and I still feel suffocated by the panic I feel when I just might be late.